 Pemphigoid gestationis occurs in 1/2,000 to 50,000 pregnancies; it usually begins during the 2nd or 3rd trimester but may begin during the 1st trimester or immediately postpartum.
 It usually recurs with subsequent pregnancies and occurs after oral contraceptive use in about 25% of women.
 Flare-ups are common 24 to 48 hours postpartum and can occur during subsequent menses or ovulation.

 Most fetuses are unaffected; however, transient lesions occur in < 5% of neonates born to mothers with pemphigoid gestationis.
-Risks, including infant mortality, are increased after premature delivery and in infants who are small for gestational age.
+Risks, including infant mortality, are likely due to placental insufficiency and are increased after premature delivery and in infants who are small for gestational age.

 The rash is very pruritic.
 Lesions often start around the umbilicus, then become widespread.
 Vesicles and bullae are the most specific lesions; erythematous plaques may develop.
 The palms, soles, trunk, buttocks, and extremities may be affected but usually not the face or mucous membranes.

 The rash worsens during labor or immediately postpartum in up to 75% of women, typically remitting within a few weeks or months.